Nintendo Entertainment System: Inception

 As development progressed on the new video game system, engineers sought Yamauchi's guidance on its features.
 They questioned whether to include a disk drive, keyboard, data port, as well as the potential for a modem, expanded memory, and other computer-like capabilities.
 Yamauchi ultimately instructed Uemura to prioritize simplicity and affordability, omitting these peripherals entirely.
 Game cartridges, which Uemura saw as "less intimidating" to consumers, were chosen as the format.
 The team designed the system with 2,000 bytes of random-access memory (RAM).

 The console's hardware was largely based on arcade video games, particularly the hardware for Namco's Galaxian (1979) and Nintendo's own Donkey Kong (1981), with the goal of matching their powerful sprite and scrolling capabilities in a home system.
 A test model was constructed in October 1982 to verify the functionality of the hardware, and work began on programming tools.
 Because 65xx CPUs had not been manufactured or sold in Japan by that time, no cross-development software was available, and had to be developed from scratch.
 Early Famicom games were written on a PC-8001 computer.
-LEDs on a grid were used with a digitizer to design graphics, as no such software design tools existed at the time.
+LEDs on an 8×8 grid were used in conjunction with graphing paper scanned with a digitizer to design graphics, as no such software design tools existed at the time.

 The codename for the project was GameCom, but Masayuki Uemura's wife proposed the name Famicom, arguing that "In Japan, 'pasokon' is used to mean a personal computer, but it is neither a home nor personal computer.
 Perhaps we could say it is a family computer."
 (Note: The "Famicom" name was prevalent among the general public in Japan, but Nintendo solely used the "Family Computer" moniker there because Sharp Corporation held the similarly-pronounced "Famicon" trademark for its Family Convection Oven, a microwave oven released in 1979 that was classified as a "consumer electronic device".
 As such, Nintendo could not reuse the trademark under Japanese law due to the overlap in classification between the two products.
 Sharp eventually transferred the trademark to Nintendo on October 17, 1985, but the latter retained the "Family Computer" moniker until the console's discontinuation; the former used the "Famicom" name for all of its licensed console variants.)
-Meanwhile, Yamauchi decided that the console should use a red and white color scheme after seeing a hoarding for DX Antenna (a Japanese antenna manufacturer) that used those colors.
+Meanwhile, Yamauchi decided that the console should use a red white, and gold color scheme after seeing a billboard for DX Antenna (a Japanese antenna manufacturer) that used those colors.
+This decision was reinforced due to Yamauchi's favorite scarf sharing the same color scheme.